 A Serna motion is a pretrial motion to dismiss criminal charges because you were denied the constitutional right to a speedy prosecution or a speedy trial.
 Serna motions also go by the term speedy trial motions.

-- A successful Serna motion will result in the court dismissing the criminal charges against you.2
+- A successful Serna motion will result in your criminal charges being dismissed.1

 - If you lose the Serna motion, you can still appeal.